gqmaguirejr/DiVA-tools/README.md

 # pub_language.py

-Purpose: reads in xlsx file and processes each publication, then outputs a dictionary with some statistical data about the use languages for each type of document
+Purpose: reads in xlsx file (exported from DiVA in CSV with all meta data; converted to XLSX) and processes each publication

 Input:
 ```
 ./pub_language.py xxxx.xlsx
 ```

-Output: outputs a spreadhseet (in the above case the file will be called "all_student_theses_kth.augmented.xlsx") augmented with the information that has been added and outputs text that was computed
+Output: , then outputs a dictionary with some statistical data about the use languages for each type of document

 Example:
 ```